 The payment is non-recoverable.
 It doesn't need to be repaid unless the person who received it:

-•leaves their job within the first three months without good and sufficient reason, and
+leaves their job within the first three months without good and sufficient reason, and

-•reapplies for a benefit within the first three months
+reapplies for a benefit within the first three months

 Other financial support is still available (within existing eligibility criteria) to clients that receive the $3,000 incentive, such as Job Streams and Transition to Work grants (except for relocation costs).